 Child abuse and especially violence against the girl child is not a new issue but has become a very common phenomenon in recent times.
 It is known as the physical, sexual or psychological mistreatment or neglect of a child or children, especially by a parent or caregiver.

-It may include any act or failure to act by a parent or other caregivers that result to actual or potential harm to a child and can occur in a child’s home or in organizations, schools, or communities the child interacts with.
+It may include any act or failure to act by a parent or other caregivers that result in actual or potential harm to a child and can occur in a child’s home or in organizations, schools or communities the child interacts with.

-It is very outrageous to know that these acts are perpetrated by the parents of the victims or relatives.
-Cases have occurred where fathers see their female children as very sexually appealing or uncles ask for sex in exchange for school fees and textbooks.
+It is very outrageous to know that these acts are perpetuated by the parents of the victims or relatives.
+Cases have occurred where fathers see their female children as very sexually appealing or uncles ask for sex in exchange for school fees and text books.

 Solange Chioma, a Nigerian girl leaving in Buea also tells the story of how her father has been sexually violating her for 7 years.
 When her father was reproached for the crime, he defends himself saying he was just tasting the soup he had cooked.

-Child abuse is common in Less Developed countries where children’s rights are not respected.
-Children are forced to work at tender ages, hawking food, fruits, clothes, and household articles.
+Child abuse is common in Less Developed countries were children’s rights are not respected.
+Children are forced to work at tender ages, hawking food, fruits, clothes and house hold articles.
 Some of these kids are either orphans or children from poor homes who do not have any means to help themselves.

-This other category of children finds themselves on street corners in the hot sun fighting for survival.
-Due to child abuse, the children face severe cases of rape (rape will result in sexually transmitted disease, and or unwanted pregnancy), kidnap, death, a high level of illiteracy, and malnutrition.
+This other category of children find themselves on street corners in the hot sun fighting for survival.
+Due to child abuse, the children face severe cases of rape (rape will result to sexually transmitted disease and or unwanted pregnancy), kidnap, death, a high level of illiteracy and malnutrition.